 Telehealth training options for mental health providers and other therapists (e.g. SLPs, OTs, etc.)

 Telehealth training options have exploded over the past few years and run the gamut from a single CE course to a full-fledged “board certification” requiring numerous hours of training.
 As of now, almost all of these are offered exclusively online.

 Here are some of the most credible options for telemental health training:

 - The Board Certified-TeleMental Health Provider (BC-TMH) credential was developed by the Center for Credentialing & Education (CCE), an affiliate of the National Board for Certified Counselors (NBCC).
 It is a nationally recognized certification in the use of teletherapy.

 - PESI is a leader in continuing education for therapists.
 They offer training that provides a Certified Clinical Telemental Health Provider (CTMH) credential.

-- Person Centered Tech offers a comprehensive Telemental Health Certificate that, in addition to traditional learning modules, provides live support for three months while you are getting used to providing teletherapy.
+- Person Centered Tech offers a comprehensive Telemental Health Certificate that, in addition to traditional learning modules, provides live support for three months while you are getting used to providing telemental health services.

 - The TeleMental Health Training Certificate (THTC), offered by the Telehealth Training Institute, provides options for self-help and live webinars, as well as an hour consultation with an expert in telehealth.
 In addition to workbooks, they also provide forms that can act as a template for your practice.

-- Besides these options, most professional therapy organizations offer courses in telehealth.
+- Besides these options, most professional therapy organizations offer telemental health training.
 For example, the American Psychological Association, the National Association for Social Workers, and The American Counseling Association all offer teletherapy training opportunities on their websites.

-TheraPlatform, the leaders in telehealth for more than a decade, also offer a free course, Top-to-bottom approach to launching a teletherapy practice for therapists considering telehealth for their practices.
+- TheraPlatform, the leaders in telehealth and telehealth training for more than a decade, also offer a free course called Top-to-bottom approach to launching a teletherapy practice for therapists considering telemental health for their practices.